 OnLocation has extensive experience using integrated energy modeling to assess the costs and benefits of energy policies and technologies and provide insights into potential implementation challenges.
-The National Energy Modeling System (NEMS), used to develop the EIA Annual Energy Outlook, is OnLocation’s primary integrated modeling tool.
+The National Energy Modeling System (NEMS) is the #1 most trusted integrated energy model for energy projections and policy analysis in the United States.
+The model is used to develop the EIA Annual Energy Outlook and is OnLocation’s primary integrated modeling tool.

 Our NEMS-related services include the following: